 Food and drink

-There’s a varied and distinctive range of food on offer in Croatia, largely because the country straddles two culinary cultures: the seafood-dominated cuisine of the Mediterranean and the filling schnitzel-and-strudel fare of Central Europe.
+Croatia offers a varied and distinctive range of food, largely because the country straddles two culinary cultures: the seafood-dominated cuisine of the Mediterranean and the filling schnitzel-and-strudel style of Central Europe, and each area has regional specialities (which we detail).
 Drinking revolves around a solid cross-section of wines and some fiery spirits.

 Main meals are eaten in a restoran (restaurant) or a konoba (tavern) – the latter is more likely to have folksy decor but essentially serves the same range of food.
 A gostiona (inn) is a more rough-and-ready version of a restoran.
 For Croatians the most important meal of the day is lunch (ručak) rather than dinner (večera), although restaurants are accustomed to foreigners who eat lightly at lunchtime and more copiously in the evening, and offer a full range of food throughout the day.